mariasnyk/nyhedsbrevekompilator/README.md

 npm install
 ```

-Before you can start the app, the following environment variables need to be set.
+*Important*: Before you can start the app, the following environment variables need to be set.
 See internal document for details on the environment variables.

 You can set these by using a Bash-script eg.: